huijunchen9260/tabbed-hjc/README.md

 ## Unique functionality

 - `Super-Shift-.` to open terminal application embeded in tabbed
-- `Super-Shift-.` to open new terminal window with the chosen terminal's path
+- `Super-Shift-/` to open new terminal window with the chosen terminal's path

 ## Key bindings